Double Higgs boson production and Higgs self-coupling extraction at CLIC: Event selection

 Since both Higgs bosons are expected to be on-shell, the four jets are then grouped as two Higgs candidates by minimising the absolute difference between the resulting di-jet masses $|m_{ij} - m_{kl}|$.
 BDTs are trained based on the pre-selected events in order to optimise the signal selection efficiency and purity.

 The following observables were chosen for the multivariate analyses: the sum of all $b$-tag weights, the ratio between the sum of all $c$-tag weights and the sum of all $b$-tag weights, the invariant mass of each jet pair, the cosine of the angle between the two paired jets for each jet pair evaluated in the centre-of-mass system, the total invariant mass of the system, the missing transverse momentum computed as the opposite of the vectorial sum of the momenta of all jets, the number of photons with energy larger than \SI{25}{GeV}, and the maximum absolute pseudorapidity among the four jets.
+These ovservables are sensitive to various properties distinguishing the signal from background processes such as the presence of heavy flavour jets and neutrinos, invariant mass and angular distributions of Higgs boson decay products, and to differences of the \PW-boson fusion to the $s$-channel topology.
 The analyses are optimised separately for 1.4 and 3\,TeV.

 For the cross section measurement, the cut on the BDT response is optimised for the signal significance.
 The resulting expected event yields for the 1.4\,TeV analysis are listed in Table~\ref{tab:HHbbbb_efficiencies_yields_14}.
-At 3\,TeV, two selections are defined: the ``tight BDT'' region with a BDT cut of BDT$\,>\,0.12$, which is optimised for signal significance, and the ``loose BDT'' region with a cut of BDT$\,>\,0.05$, which is optimised for the extraction of the Higgs self-coupling.
-The expected event yields in the two signal regions at 3\,TeV for a luminosity of $\mathcal{L}=5$\,ab$^{-1}$ are listed in Table~\ref{tab:HHbbbb_efficiencies_yields_3}.
+At 3\,TeV, two selections are defined: the ``tight BDT'' region with a BDT cut of BDT response $\,>\,0.12$, which is optimised for signal significance, and the ``loose BDT'' region with a cut of BDT$\,>\,0.05$, which is optimised for the extraction of the Higgs self-coupling.
+The expected event yields for the two selection variants at 3\,TeV for a luminosity of $\mathcal{L}=5$\,ab$^{-1}$ are listed in Table~\ref{tab:HHbbbb_efficiencies_yields_3}.
 Both selection regions contain also a significant contribution from decays other than \bbbb.
+As the processes with $\Pe^{\pm}\PGg$ initial state do not produce more than 2 $b$-jets, they are strongly suppressed by criteria based on the $b$-tag weights.
+This makes the fraction of these backgrounds passing the event selection less energy-dependent than in the \bbWW analysis.
+This is also reflected in the fact that the BDT selection is more efficient for the signal in the \bbbb analysis at both energies.